 Review by Graham Johnstone

-This second Doctor Strange reprint volume, begins with the final Steve Ditko issues from 1966, before a roster of ever-changing writers and artists.
+This second Doctor Strange Masterworks, begins with the final Steve Ditko issues from 1966, before a roster of ever-changing writers and artists.

 The Mordo/Dormammu story arc continues into this volume.
-This was a highpoint of 1960s Marvel, and arguably their first graphic novel.
-It ends here somewhat abruptly, and unsatisfyingly on Ditko’s last story for the series (sample left).
-This may have been a deliberate ‘scorched earth’ tactic like a retreating army.
+This highpoint of 1960s Marvel is arguably their first graphic novel, but ends somewhat abruptly, and unsatisfyingly on Ditko’s last story (sample left).
 He had reportedly been unhappy for some time, refusing to even speak to editor/scripter Stan Lee.
 Yet his departure appears sudden even so.

 Ditko’s artwork was the main selling point – his visualisations of the magical worlds and effects were groundbreaking, so it must have been a blow to lose him, even more on Strange than the top-selling Spider-Man.
 The title wouldn’t approach the same heights for some years. but Lee as editor made a decent try.
 Replacement artist Bill Everett was a good choice, being closer to the grace and quirkiness of Ditko, than, say, the monumental action of Jack Kirby.
 His work here is well composed with a stylish cleanness, and the magical effects almost pass for Ditko.